 Reflective practice in CIBC is the process that consultants use with the teachers and providers to help them connect their child development knowledge and experience in order for them to respond rather than react to children’s challenging behaviors and special needs.

 Reflective practice in the context of CIBC is the partnering relationship between the consultant and the administration, teachers or providers.
-Thinking about the classroom curriculum, environment, team communication, staff roles, expectations, and response to behaviors in the classroom are often topics for reflective conversations.
+Think about the classroom or family child care environment, the curriculum and routines, staff roles, expectations, and responses to children’s behavior are often topics for reflective conversation and action planning.